duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 # Puma

 Puma is now default webserver on rails.
 But by default it runs in single mode WEB_CONCURRENCY=1 so on heroku it will allow RAILS_MAX_THREADS connections if GIL is not trigered.
-You can simulate slow connection with `sleep 10`, it does not triggel GIL.
+You can simulate slow connection with `sleep 10` (sleep does not trigger GIL).

 ~~~
 export RAILS_MAX_THREADS=1